 Those relocating to Baltimore will find a wide range of accommodation options on offer, giving them some room to manoeuvre when it comes to finding the right home at the right price.
-That said, more and more people working in Washington DC choose to base themselves in Baltimore and commute rather than fork out the extortionate rental rates in the capital, which does put some additional pressure on Baltimore’s property market at times.
+That said, more and more people working in Washington DC choose to base themselves in Baltimore and commute rather than fork out the extortionate rental rates in the capital, which has had an effect on Baltimore’s property market at times.

 Types of accommodation in Baltimore

-The type of accommodation new arrivals choose largely depends on where they intend to live in Baltimore, among other personal factors.
+The type of accommodation new arrivals choose depends on where they intend to live in Baltimore, among other personal preferences.
 Apartments and condos tend to be most suitable for young professionals and small families who wish to live close to the centre of town.
-The further one moves into the suburbs, the more spacious the properties tend to become.
+The further one moves into the suburbs, the more spacious the properties become.

-Apartment living is fairly commonplace in Baltimore, and apartment size vary greatly.
+Apartment living is commonplace in Baltimore, and apartment sizes vary greatly.
 Some apartments are located within older historic buildings with no modern features, while modern complexes often come equipped with additional facilities such as security services and communal spaces.

 Finding accommodation in Baltimore

 While accommodation tends to be more readily available in Baltimore in comparison to nearby Washington DC, it is still wise to start the property search as soon as possible.
 Online property portals are an excellent starting point as they allow prospective tenants to get an idea of the types of properties available in different parts of the city, and how much to budget

 Factors such as access to public transport, proximity to schools, places of work, amenities and shopping hubs, as well as space requirements and lifestyle considerations will all come into play when looking for a suitable home in Baltimore.

 Local real-estate agents are a great source of information and can assist those unfamiliar with the different areas and suburbs of Baltimore find a suitable home that matches their requirements.

 Renting accommodation in Baltimore